 The legal aid system in Sweden is subsidiary to the private insurance system.
 Governmental legal aid is not granted if the claimant has, or should have had, insurance covering the matter.
 Most private home insurances cover the legal costs when a claimant initiates an action under the Act.
 Legal aid granted through an insurance policy includes liability to pay the costs of the counterparty, but is always restricted to a certain relatively low maximum insurance amount.
-For cases under the Act, only the claimant (group representative) can be granted legal aid from the state or the insurance company, i.e. not every group member.
+For cases under the Act, only the claimant (group representative) can be granted legal aid from the state, i.e. not every group member.
+The same normally applies according to legal aid insurance policies.
 In practice, this entails that the funding available only covers a very small portion of the actual costs associated with a claim brought under the Act.